Rivoli Castle: Permanent Collection

-The Permanent Collection documents crucial moments in the development of contemporary art in Italy and abroad, from the mid-1960s to the latest currents.
-It sits at the heart of the Museum activities and includes large permanent installations produced specially for the rooms of the historic Royal Residence.
+The Permanent Collection documents crucial moments in the development of contemporary art in Italy and abroad, from the mid-1960s to the present.
+It sits at the heart of the Museum activities and includes large permanent installations produced specially for the rooms of the historic royal residence.
 It comprises some of the most significant Arte Povera works by artists such as Giovanni Anselmo, Alighiero Boetti, Mario Merz, Marisa Merz, Michelangelo Pistoletto; seminal pieces by contemporary Italian artists such as Maurizio Cattelan; as well as important works from the Transavanguardia, Land Art, and artworks reflecting the latest contemporary international expressions.

-In 2021, the Arte Povera sculptor Giuseppe Penone donated more than 200 works on paper to the Castello di Rivoli – including autographed work notes, handwritten reflections, design sketches, architectural renderings and photographs linked to major pieces – as well as a version of Svolgere la propria pelle – finestra ("To Unravel One's Skin – Window", 1970-2019) originally presented at the Fridericianum in Kassel in 1972.
+In 2021, the Arte Povera sculptor Giuseppe Penone donated more than 200 works on paper to the Castle of Rivoli – including autographed work notes, handwritten reflections, design sketches, architectural renderings and photographs linked to major pieces – as well as a version of Svolgere la propria pelle – finestra ("To Unravel One's Skin – Window", 1970-2019) originally presented at the Fridericianum in Kassel in 1972.

 Cerruti Collection

-In 2017, Castello di Rivoli announced the acquisition of the Cerruti art collection, estimated to be valued at $570 million.
-Among the works collected by Federico Cerruti are paintings by Francis Bacon, Giorgio de Chirico, René Magritte, Amedeo Modigliani, Pablo Picasso, Auguste Renoir, Wassily Kandinsky, and Andy Warhol.
+In 2017, the Castle of Rivoli announced the acquisition of the Cerruti art collection, estimated to be valued at $570 million.
+Among the works collected by Federico Cerruti are paintings by Francis Bacon, Giorgio de Chirico, René Magritte, Amedeo Modigliani, Pablo Picasso, Pierre-Auguste Renoir, Wassily Kandinsky, and Andy Warhol.

 Furthermore, Villa Cerruti plays an important role within the complex of the Castle of Rivoli thanks also to its "green" element.
 As far as the castle itself is concerned, only a small part of the ancient existing garden is still present, namely the nymphaeum.
 This is an artificial cave constructed at the end of the 16th century on the hillside, lined with bricks, supplied by an underground water cistern and covered with spontaneous vegetation.
 Through an accurate restoration, this site is nowadays open to visitors who are entertained by water games and music.
 In addition to this small green area, Villa Cerruti intervenes with its peculiar and rather significant garden.
 In fact, it presents a place for monastic meditation, an agricultural area with a henhouse and a vegetable garden, a play area with a bowling alley, a panoramic view on the Alps and the wood.
 The most intimate place of the entire property can be found in the wood and it consists of a dog cemetery, in which Cerruti used to bury his pets.
-The nymphaeum together with the garden of Villa Cerruti provide the Castle of Rivoli with a green lumb.
+The nymphaeum together with the garden of Villa Cerruti provide the Castle of Rivoli with a green lung.
+This means that the nymphaeum and the garden act as a green space or area that contributes to the overall environment of the Castle of Rivoli.